 A new Card Reader Accessory, including support for select third-party readers, provides a simple process for authenticating users requesting access to the scanners.
 This new functionality addresses customers’ data privacy, chain of custody and security concerns.
 Users can authenticate at the scanner using their employee ID badge, and once authenticated, can perform tasks according to their assigned permissions.

 “Without having to do any configuration before it leaves us, we can actually just send the device with Easy Setup Sheets easy config sheets in the box, direct to the customer, and then they can set it up themselves.
 So that has actually saved us a whole lot of time in deploying scanner units and means that the customer config is very, very straightforward,” said JayB Enterprises’ Mark Charge.

 “From a reseller perspective, it significantly reduces their cost of deployment and technical services.
 And from a support perspective, it means that if there's ever any dramas, we can send through a config sheet as a PDF by email and they can just print and scan that to reset the machine back to its default settings.
 We can also configure and manage the interface from the cloud.

 “Construction site offices would previously have to deploy an A4 multi-function device (MFD) and a PC which takes up a lot of space and has huge service costs.
-Now they can just deploy a small footprint Kodak Alaris INfuse AX Scanner from Kodak Alaris scanner which can even travel from one job to another with a site supervisor.
+Now they can just deploy a small footprint Kodak Alaris INfuse AX Scanner which can even travel from one job to another with a site supervisor.
 It only needs an Internet connection and mobile WiFi is fine.